17 September 2021

 Professionals, officials and graduate students already working on the topic or thinking their work may benefit from it.
 Ability to read and write fluently in English is a must.

 The course consists of a mix of theoretical knowledge, case studies/projects and hands-on exercises.
-This school will discuss the concept of CI and aims to provide the participants with (i) a clear understanding of what resilience means for their work, (ii) methods to assess opportunities and priorities, and with (iii) a series of existing decision-making tools used by companies and countries.
+This course will discuss the concept of CI and aims to provide the participants with (i) a clear understanding of the framework and tactical tools, (ii) a series of existing decision-making tools used by public entities, businesses and international organizations, and (iii) peer learning from participant’s experiences.

 A Certificate of Attendance will be issued at the end of the course.